 “This group is about building companies,” Sutton says.
 Tailgate Guys, for instance, had six schools on its roster at the time of Teall’s investment.
 Now, it has 22, which could double by next fall, Sutton predicts.
 That sort of rise is a familiar trajectory for Sutton.
 “Somebody said I look 20 years younger,” he recalls.
 “I’m having more fun than I’ve had in 10 years.”

 MEBANE — Airgas will invest $47 million and add 35 jobs at an air-separation plant producing liquid oxygen, nitrogen and argon.
-The new jobs will pay an average annual wage of about $45,000.
+The new jobs will pay an average annual wage of more than $78,000.
 Radnor, Pa.-based Airgas was acquired by Paris-based Air Liquide for $10 billion in 2016.

 WINSTON-SALEM — Debra Crew resigned as president and CEO of Reynolds American effective Dec.
 31. British American Tobacco acquired the cigarette company in July for $54.5 billion.
 Previously president of subsidiary R.J.
 Reynolds Tobacco, Crew became CEO last January.
 Ricardo Oberlander, BAT’s regional director of the Americas, will succeed her.

 WINSTON-SALEM — Krispy Kreme Doughnuts planned to lay off 90 people at its local headquarters.
 The company, founded here in 1937, will open offices in Charlotte and London.
 Owned since July 2016 by Germany-based JAB Holdings, Krispy Kreme employs more than 500 people in Forsyth County.